7D2D/Templates-and-Utilities/README.md

 BookPageBlank : A blank template sized correctly to make new pages for the Better Book modlet.

 FlagTemplate : A blank template sized correctly to make new flags for the Fun with Flags modlet.

+BatTemplate : Unity Package of the Base Bat to be used to align additonal bat modifiers in Unity.